giorginolab/infix2pharmml/README.md

 Acknowledgments
 ---------------

 This software is based on the [eyapp](http://search.cpan.org/~casiano/Parse-Eyapp-1.182/lib/Parse/Eyapp/eyapp) parser and several other Perl modules.

-Online syntax highlighting provided by [prism](http://prismjs.com/).
+Online syntax highlighting is provided by [prism](http://prismjs.com/).

+Partial funding from the DDMoRe IMI project is gratefully acknowledged.